Stacy (Malaysian singer): Astro Mania!

 In March 2011, Stacy participated in Astro Mania! contest where Malaysia's established singers compete amongst themselves to be crowned the Superstar.
 Stacy was selected by M. Nasir to join his red team.
 She remained at Top 5 every week in the competition until the finals.
 She ended up as runner-up winning RM250,000.

 2013: Stay-C

-Her second album, entitled Stay-C was released on 9 September 2011.
+Her second album, Stay-C was released on 9 September 2011.
 The album contains eight new songs, with the lead radio single, Kisah Dongeng.
 The album is produced by Astro and distributed by Warner Music Malaysia.

 On 11 November 2011, Stacy's new single "Kasanova" was officially launched with behind the scenes footage, special acoustics performances and the world premiere of Kasanova music video.

 "Pelangi Senja" was released as the third single from Stay-C. The song was a commercial success, peaking atop Hot.fm and Muzik Muzik charts.
 The ballad showcased Stacy's versatile vocals, with critics praising her vocal performance in the song.
 The song was also hailed at No.2 as the most popular song in Malaysia in 2012.
 Stacy managed to get to the final of the 27th Anugerah Juara Lagu.
 The video was released in July 2012.